dotenorio/angular4-gravatar-demo/README.md

 # angularjs4-gravatar-demo
-Demo using Gravatar whith AngularJS 4
+Demo using Gravatar with AngularJS 4